 Synthetic fragrances of any kind can cause your nail polish to crack.
 Instead, just make sure that the lotions you are using to moisturize are unscented.

-Before having color applied, don’t let the pedicurist forget your base coat!
+Before having color applied, don’t forget your base coat!
 It helps to give the color something to sink into besides your actual nails.